boazbk/crypto/lec_13_handshake.md

 We've now compiled all the tools that are needed for the basic goal of cryptography (which is still being subverted quite often) allowing Alice and Bob to exchange messages assuring their integrity and confidentiality over a channel that is observed or controlled by an adversary.
 Our tools for achieving this goal are:

-* Public key (aka assymetric) encryption schemes.
+* Public key (aka asymmetric) encryption schemes.

-* Public key  (aka assymetric) digital signatures schemes.
+* Public key  (aka asymmetric) digital signatures schemes.

 * Private key (aka symmetric) encryption schemes - block ciphers and stream ciphers.